zowe/docs-site/docs/extend/extend-apiml/onboard-spring-boot-enabler.md

     ```

     ```
-    **Tip:** If you want to use snapshot version, replace libs-release with libs-snapshot in the repository url and change snapshots->enabled to true.
+ **Tip:** If you want to use the snapshot version, replace libs-release with libs-snapshot in the repository url and change snapshots->enabled to true.

-2. Add the proper dependencies
+2. Add the proper dependencies.

-   2.1 For spring version 2.1.1, use the following artifact
+   2.1 For spring version 2.1.1, use the following artifact:

    ```maven
    <dependency>